About this site

 The site was moved to a commercial server in the late 2000’s to allow it to collect data from web reports.
 The site was named “www.magicicada.org” at that time.
 Eventually, changes in the way websites are programmed and function caused the database and mapping functions to stop working correctly.

-Around 2020, the site was moved back to a UCONN server and renamed “cicadas.uconn.edu.”
+By 2017, the site was moved back to a UCONN domain and renamed “cicadas.uconn.edu.”
 Much of the material on this site dates back to the original site at the University of Michigan; however, the mapping portions of the site were rewritten and are served by ArcGIS.

-Although “zombie” versions of this site exist at all of its previous addresses, this is the only version that is actively maintained.
+Although “zombie” versions of this site exist at all of its previous addresses, www.cicadas.uconn.edu is the only version that is actively maintained.